aosabook/500lines/contingent/chapter.rst

-This recursive task of looking repeatedly for immediate consequences and only stopping when we arrive at tasks with no further consequences a basic enough graph operation that it is supported directly by a method on the ``Graph`` class:
+This recursive task of looking repeatedly for immediate consequences and only stopping when we arrive at tasks with no further consequences is a basic enough graph operation that it is supported directly by a method on the ``Graph`` class:

 >>> project._graph.recursive_consequences_of([task])